 Lifestyle images where appropriate, these can really help you tell a story about your products.

 Recommended retail price (RRP)

 Cost prices (CP), if you're looking to use your catalogue as a lookbook for retail shows etc., or if you would like to publish it online, either do one with and without your cost prices or leave them out and only keep them on your price list (if you're unsure about how to price your products for wholesale, have a look at this post).

 How to order

 Don't forget to tell the reader how they can order and include all your contact details including your website and social media handles.

-(I've done an episode about this too and later I will add a blog post about this, but in the meantime you can view the episode here)
+(I've done an episode about this too and you can read this blog post here)

 I suggest that you say that all orders are firm sale, this means that once they order they can not return their orders, unless something is faulty.
 This is different from offering sale or return terms.

 Lifestyle image, logo, and maybe your website or if your catalogue ended up with odd pages you can use the back cover to put your order information and terms and conditions here.
 Another idea is to use the back cover to encourage shops to share your products or their displays of your products on social media and to remember to tag you.